KaiiMenai/pands-weekly-tasks/README.md

 Contained within this repository (pands-weekly-tasks) are programs made for part of the assessment for the Program and Scripting Module (2025 January start).

-There are eight programs, these are in order of the weekly tasks:
+There are nine programs relevant to the course, these are in order of the weekly tasks:

 1. helloworld.py
 2. bank.py